anjali-sim/Scientific_Calculator/ReadMe.md

 ## Scientific Calculator
 In this project, I have developed a scientific calculator using HTML, CSS and JavaScript programming languages.
 It allows users to perform various operations like arithmetic, memory, trigonometric, logarithmic, etc through a web browser.
 In this project, I have not used the eval() function of JavaScript.
+The calculator can also handle errors.
+We can input the numbers from the display as well as from keyboard and it cannot accept the alphabets and special characters as they are restricted.
 I have followed the proper coding standards.
 I have also accomplished the right commenting and formatting in the practical.

 ## Tech Stack